AllenJWZhu/VandyHacks2021/README.md

 # VandyHacks2021
-This is the project from VandyHacks VIII.
+This is the project for VandyHacks VIII.

 # Contributors:
 # Edit: